-- 2) What colour is mentioned Most of our comprehension exercises use multiple choice, which mirrors stage 1 of the Sutton 11+.
-However, in the latter part of our course we also include comprehension exercises which require written answers, which mirrors stage 2 of the Sutton 11+.
-Children will therefore be fully prepared for both stages. - a) Kansas seems to be a b) They have a lot of rain in Kansas - c) Kansas is really cold
+2) What colour is mentione Most of our comprehension exercises use multiple choice, however in the latter part of our course we also include comprehension exercises which require written answers.
+Children will therefore be fully prepared for both styles of question.

-7) with evidence from the passage.

-[4 marks]
+- 3) What sort of climate is shown in Kansas in the second paragraph?
+Choose one answer:

+- a) Kansas seems to be a hot and dry place

+- b) They have a lot of rain in Kansas

+- c) Kansas is really cold

-5) Why do Uncle Henry and Aunt Em only have a 'small' house (Lines 2-3)?
+with evidence from th and Aunt Emr Support your answer [4 marks] 5) Why do Uncle Henry a and Aunt Em only have a 'small' ho use (Lines 2-3)?
 Use your own words.
-[2 marks]
+[2 marks] © Learning Street 2 www.learningstreet.co.uk